AVSystem/developer-zone/docs/Cloud_integrations/Azure_IoT/Concepts/LwM2M_mappings_Central.md

 !!! info
     If you would like to dive deeper into the details of the Lightweight M2M protocol, please refer to [our brief introduction to LwM2M](https://avsystem.github.io/Anjay-doc/LwM2M.html).

-This division into readable, writable, executable and observable data model entities is the basis for the mapping of LwM2M resources (as interpreted by {{ short_name }}) into the Azure IoT Central data processing mechanisms.
+This division into readable, writable, executable and observable data model entities is the basis for the mapping of LwM2M resources (as interpreted by {{ coiote_short_name }}) into the Azure IoT Central data processing mechanisms.

 ## LwM2M readable and writable resources

-Within the **{{ short_name }} - Azure IoT Central integration**, readable and writable resources are interpreted as Properties.
+Within the **{{ coiote_short_name }} - Azure IoT Central integration**, readable and writable resources are interpreted as Properties.
 The data structure is represented in one line where objects, object instances, and resources are separated by `n`.
 For example: `n1n0n3`, where 1 is object, 0 is object instance, and 3 is resource.

 In Azure IoT Central, Properties as well as other device capabilities (Telemetry and Command, read more on them below) are defined in a model which is part of the [device template](https://docs.microsoft.com/en-us/azure/iot-central/core/concepts-device-templates).
 The device template defines the characteristics of the device that is connected to your IoT Central application.